 I can do that!

-My inability to whistle was particularly depressing as a child because I am the son of a woman who whistled beautifully; was known throughout the neighborhood for her two-fingered blast which she frequently employed to call back any of her five sons, four of whom can whistle.
-But now that I’m all grown up, it doesn’t really bother me — as long as I’m not around a man who is whistling.
+My inability to whistle was particularly depressing as a child because I am the son of a woman who whistled beautifully; was known throughout the neighborhood for her two-fingered blast which she frequently employed to call back any of her five sons, four of whom can whistle just fine.
+But now that I’m all grown up, this deficiency doesn’t bother me — as long as I’m not around a man who is whistling.

 Underlying these pains, lurking in the wings you might say, was a gastrointestinal system that still wasn’t right.
 (Not that again!)
 Despite the recent purging (i.e. my barking to the deck) there were other, more specific issues at play.
 And I couldn’t decide which of them was worse: a stomach that felt like a punching bag at Rooney’s Gym; an esophageal lining burned by bile and the abrasive power of coarse farinha; or a large intestine that was still in a quandary about what to do (do).

 Every so often it would rumble down there — trapped gas passing painfully from one part of my intestine to another, or around some calcified turd creeping along like a small mammal through a sleeping python.
 I had gone several days without pooping before and the result was never pleasing — testing the boundaries of venous elasticity.

 Have you no shame, sir?
 Have you no decency?

 Higher up I was equally a mess (so to speak), with a sore neck from my recent whiplash awakening, and an aching head — stopped yet again by another piece of tropical hardwood — the name of which eludes me (I just can’t remember).
 Anymore bangs like that and I’d have to get in line with all the NFL players, boxers, hockey enforcers, soccer head-butters, etc., for one of those Stanford University brain tissue studies.